rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ![screenshot](img/virt-manager-bridge.png)

 NOTE: you must follow the [Creating a KVM Bridge](#creating-a-kvm-bridge) section first.
+If you just need a NAT virtual machine, you don't need to create a bridge.
+But you won't be able to remote desktop into the Windows virtual machine.

 Click finish and the GUI based installation of Windows will begin.
 It's different than a Windows install on bare metal and you will see an image of the virtio drivers installing before the windows installation starts.